nyukeit/fixing-infra-op/docs/Infra Optimization - Fixing EasyPay.md

 ![AWS LB Routing](images/aws-lb-subnets-routing.png)

 > Note: This diagram shows the flow of traffic in two different availability zones but for the sake of this project, we will be working within a single availability zone.
-This is because the output of the project is to Autoscale a cluster **Horizontally**.
+This is because the output of the project is only to Autoscale a cluster **Horizontally**.
 This is not a best practice for High Availability in production environments.

 #### <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/github/github-original.svg" style="width:30px" /> Repository